-Allen Fossil Plant has 14 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between February 16, 2011 and September 25, 2017.
-Groundwater at this site contains unsafe levels of arsenic, boron, molybdenum, fluoride, lead, manganese and barium.Site description
+Allen Fossil Plant has 14 groundwater monitoring wells, 12 of which have been polluted above federal advisory levels based on samples collected between February 16, 2011 and October 17, 2019.
+Groundwater at this site contains unsafe levels of arsenic, molybdenum, boron, lead, fluoride, manganese and barium.Site description

-For more information about coal ash in Tennessee, see Earthjustice's fact sheet, Tennessee and Coal Ash Disposal in Ponds and Landfill.
+For more information about coal ash in Tennessee, see Earthjustice's factsheet, Tennessee and Coal Ash Disposal in Ponds and Landfills.